Jaydenzk/Sprint-Challenge--Algorithms/Short-Answer/Algorithms_Answers.md

 let's start on the middle floor and drop the egg the middle floor should equal to total number of floors/2

-2 assumption can be shown here

-If egg Not break then move halfway up to the top floor
+1. If egg Not break then move halfway up to the top floor

-If egg break move halfway down to the bottom floor
+2. If egg break move halfway down to the bottom floor

 Repeat this process in a loop until the floor has lowest number of broken eggs